 1. Use a Top-Notch ASR Solution 🎯

-Some vendors rely on their own proprietary ASR technology; many of which haven’t been considered a contender in the ASR market or widely tested externally.
-Therefore, it may not be a reliable option.
-Ensure the vendor you’re using has a reputable, state of the art ASR technology.
+Some vendors rely on their own proprietary ASR technology, many of which haven’t been considered a contender in the ASR market or widely tested externally.
+Therefore, it may not be a reliable option – ensure the vendor you’re using has a reputable, state-of-the-art ASR technology.

 2. Find Dedicated Support 🤝